Throughout the life of concrete, water has central importance:

 Obviously, control of water is important to concrete.
 This article gives an overview of some the opportunities offered by the use of super absorbent polymer (SAP) for achieving that control.
 Parts of article are sourced from a previous publication.

-When SAP is exposed to water, they swell, and when subsequently subjected to drying, they reversibly shrink.
+When super duper polymer gel is exposed to water, they swell, and when subsequently subjected to drying, they reversibly shrink.
 These key properties to drying, they reversibly shrink.
 They key properties can actively be used in relation to concrete.

 Influence on Strength

-A SAP can ensure very efficient internal water curing,which is defined as “incorporation of a curing agent servingas an internal reservoir of water, gradually releasing it as theconcrete dries out.”7 Internal water curing has been used fordecades to promote hydration of cement and to control the shrinkage of concrete
+A super absorbent polymer sap can ensure very efficient internal water curing,which is defined as “incorporation of a curing agent servingas an internal reservoir of water, gradually releasing it as theconcrete dries out.”7 Internal water curing has been used fordecades to promote hydration of cement and to control the shrinkage of concrete

 Shrinkage Reduction